-The undergraduate program "Bachelor of Science in Applied Mechanical Engineering (AME) Program", in the Department of Mechanical Engineering is accredited by the Engineering Accreditation Commission of ABET, http://www.abet.org .
+The undergraduate program "Bachelor of Science in Applied Mechanical Engineering (AME) Program", is accredited by the Engineering Accreditation Commission of ABET, http://www.abet.org .

 Program Educational Objectives (PEOs)

-The mechanical engineering department has adopted the student outcomes, (1) to (11), as given in the criteria for accrediting engineering programs by EAC, namely:
+The mechanical engineering department has adopted the new student outcomes (1) - (7), as given in the revised Criterion 3 for accrediting engineering programs by EAC, namely:

 - an ability to identify, formulate, and solve complex engineering problems by applying principles of engineering, science, and mathematics